On this page

 This document explains how to configure

-Okta manages the connection to the IdP for your application, sitting between your application and the IdP that authenticates your users.
+Okta manages the connection to the IdP for your app, sitting between your app and the IdP that authenticates your users.
 The industry-standard term for this is Inbound Federation.
 When a user signs in, you can link the user’s

-Note: We also support additional services such as directories and credential providers.
+Note: Okta also supports other services such as directories and credential providers.
 See the Okta Integration Network Catalog (opens new window) to browse all integrations by use case.

 Learning outcomes

-Configure a social Identity Provider so that your users can quickly sign up or sign in to your application by using their social Identity Provider account.
+Configure a social Identity Provider so that your users can quickly sign up or sign in to your app by using their social Identity Provider account.

 What you need